 When you have a good Wi-Fi connection for calls and texts, disabling cell service will stop calls and texts to the Sprint number from being received.
 This technique is only useful for calls or texts that come from the same number repeatedly; by their absence you'll know those were using your Sprint number.
-To occasionally disable cell service, hold the power button down and tap Airplane mode from the menu.
-Then go to Settings and re-enable Wi-Fi.
+To disable cell service, enable Airplane mode, and then re-enable Wi-Fi.
 Don't forget to disable Airplane mode when you leave the Wi-Fi area.

-Note that disabling cell service isn't a good solution to the unwanted call/text problem.
-If there's a problem with your Wi-Fi or Internet service, you'll miss incoming calls or texts which would have otherwise been delivered by cell service.
-However, if unwanted calls and texts only bother you when at home on Wi-Fi, Moto X / G / E owners can automatically disable and re-enable cell service using Toggle Cell.
+Note that disabling cell service isn't a solution to the unwanted call/text problem.
+If there's a problem with your Wi-Fi or Internet service, you'll miss incoming calls or texts that would have otherwise been delivered by cell service.

 Dealing With Unwanted Calls